nais/doc/content/getting-started/README.md

 The `kubectl` tool uses a `kubeconfig` file to get the information it needs in order to connect to a cluster.
 We provide a [pre-made `kubeconfig`](https://github.com/navikt/kubeconfigs.git) file with NAV's [clusters](../clusters).

 `kubectl` will by default look for a file named `config` in the `$HOME/.kube/` folder.
-The location of this file can be overridden by the environment variable called `KUBECONFIG`.
+You can also override this by having the absolute path of the file in the environment variable `KUBECONFIG`.

 The first time you're attempting to communicate with a cluster, you are required to authenticate with Azure AD.
 ```